ltearno/my-own-cluster/README.md

 - others ? lua, javascipt, assembly script...
 - define guest/host api over wasi/libc
 - allow the function to call another function
-- provide key-value storage
+- provide persistent key-value storage
 - allow function to read/write in key-value storage
+- provide way to publish files with persistence
-- allow for easy backup and disaster recovery
+- allow for easy backup and disaster recovery, by default start on previous state
+- implement cron like scheduling api
+- think about distributing, replicating and scaling